Esperanto: Modern history

 The development of Esperanto has continued unabated into the 21st century.
 The advent of the Internet has had a significant impact on the language, as learning it has become increasingly accessible on platforms such as Duolingo, and as speakers have increasingly networked on platforms such as Amikumu.
 With up to two million speakers, it is the most widely spoken constructed language in the world.
 Although no country has adopted Esperanto officially, Esperantujo ("Esperanto-land") is the name given to the collection of places where it is spoken.

+On 22 February 2012, Google Translate added Esperanto as its 64th language.
+On 25 July 2016, Yandex Translate added Esperanto as a language.

+As of August 2026, Esperanto Wikipedia (Vikipedio) contains about articles, making it the 37th-largest Wikipedia, as measured by the number of articles, and is the largest Wikipedia in a constructed language.
+About 150,000 users consult the Vikipedio regularly, as attested by Wikipedia's automatically aggregated log-in data, which showed that in October 2019 the website has 117,366 unique individual visitors per month, plus 33,572 who view the site on a mobile device instead.

 Official use

 In 1908, Wilhelm Molly proposed making Neutral Moresnet the world's first Esperanto‑speaking state.

 International organizations

 Esperanto is the working language of several non-profit international organizations such as the Sennacieca Asocio Tutmonda, a left-wing cultural association which had 724 members in over 85 countries in 2006.
 There is also Education@Internet, which has developed from an Esperanto organization; most others are specifically Esperanto organizations.
 The largest of these, the Universal Esperanto Association, has an official consultative relationship with the United Nations and UNESCO, which recognized Esperanto as a medium for international understanding in 1954.
 The Universal Esperanto Association collaborated in 2017 with UNESCO to deliver an Esperanto translation of its magazine UNESCO Courier (Unesko Kuriero en Esperanto).
 The World Health Organization offered an Esperanto version of the COVID-19 pandemic occupational safety and health education course.

+The League of Nations made attempts to promote the teaching of Esperanto in its member countries, but the resolutions were defeated (mainly by French delegates, who did not feel there was a need for it).

+Esperanto was the first language of teaching and administration of the now-defunct International Academy of Sciences San Marino.

 All personal documents sold by the World Service Authority, including the World Passport, are written in Esperanto, together with the official languages of the United Nations: English, French, Spanish, Russian, Arabic, and Chinese.